cultome/cultome_player/README.md

 ## Commands
-The commands are very rustic.
-Basicly consist in a command name and a list of parameters.
+The commands are very simples, they consist in a command name and a list of parameters.

 ```ruby
 <command> [<param>...]